Skip to main content

 • Be specific about your research goal.
 “Research sustainable fashion trends in the US market for Gen Z” gives better results than “research fashion.”

-• Use domain focus for targeted web research.
-Mention a specific site or domain to narrow results.
+• Use URLs or domains when you have them.
+Mention a specific LinkedIn profile, page, post, site, or domain to narrow results.

 • Ask for cross-platform analysis when you have multiple accounts connected to get aggregate insights.

-• Research subagents consume basic tokens.
-Each subagent launch costs 1 basic token, plus additional tokens as the research grows.
+• Research runs consume basic tokens.
+Each research launch costs 1 basic token, plus additional tokens as the research grows.
 See Understand token usage for details.